-(Mark O REPORT PURSUANT TO SECTION ON 13 OR 15(d) OF THE SEC CURITIES EXCHANGE ACT OF 1934 For the o quarterly period ended March 31, 2024 OR TRANSITION REPORT PURSUANT TO SECTION ON 13 OR 15(d) OF THE SEC CURITIES EXCHANGE ACT OF 1934 transition period from1 nmission File Number: 001-38 Cui -------------------------------------- 1731 Al CCHNOLOGIE e of Registrant as Specified in S CORPORATION its Charter) Washington 27-0907024 (State or other jurisdiction of (I.R.S.
-Employer 1 incorporation or organization) 1165 Eastlake Avenue East Identification No.) Seattle, Washington 98109 (Address of principal executive offices) (Zip Code) Registrant's teleph one number, including area co ode: (206) 659-0067 Securities registered I pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common stoc k, par value \$0.0001 per share ADPT The NASDAQ Stock Market LLC precedir Indicate by check m ark whether the registrant (1) has filed all tion 13 or 15(d) of the Securities Exchange Act of 1934 durin (2) has been subject to such filing requirements for the past • a File required to be submitted pursuant to Rule 405 of Regurant was required to submit such files).
-Yes \boxtimes No \square lation company.
-See the de on-accelerated filer, a smaller reporting company, or an emerompany," and "emerging growth company" in Rule 12b-2 of Large a ccelerated filer \boxtimes Accelerated filer Non-acc celerated filer Smaller reporting company • Emerging growth company orth company, indicate by check mark if the rds provided pursuant to Section 13(a) of ne extended transition period for complying with any new or revised Indicate by check m ark whether the registrant is a shell comp any (as defined in Rule 12b-2 of th e Exchange Act).
-Yes □ No ⊠ As of May 2, 2024, the registrant had 147,368,324 shares of o common stock, \$0.0001 par value p er share, outstanding.
+(Mark One)

+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended September 30, 2024

+OR

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission File Number: 001-38957

+ADAPTIVE BIOTECHNOLOGIES CORPORATION

+(Exact Name of Registrant as Specified in its Charter)

+Washington (State or other jurisdiction of

+incorporation or organization) 1165 Eastlake Avenue East Seattle, Washington (Address of principal executive offices) 27-0907024 (I.R.S.
+Employer Identification No.)

+(Zip Code)

+Registrant's telephone number, including area code: (206) 659-0067 preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Securities registered pursuant to Section 12(b) of the Act:

+Trading Title of each class Symbol(s) Name of each exchange on which registered Common stock, par value \$0.0001 per share ADPT The NASDAQ Stock Market LLC Indicate by check mark whether the registrant (1) has filed all report rts required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer \boxtimes Accelerated filer Non-accelerated filer Smaller reporting company • Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes \Box No \boxtimes

+As of November 4, 2024, the registrant had 147,579,486 shares of common stock, \$0.0001 par value per share, outstanding.